wiktor-jurek/jurekdev/src/markdown-notes/CS407-computersecurity/modern-cryptography/One-way-functions.md

+# One Way Functions

 Comparable to painting: it's easy to mix two colours together, but splitting the mixed colour down into it's components is difficult.

 Modern cryptography is heavily reliant on one way functions.
 Some examples are

 * Prime Factorisation
 * Modular Arithmetic

-### Modular Arithmetic
+## Modular Arithmetic

 If we consider the division of two integers:

 $\frac{x}{y} = Q remainder R$